-Describe the materials to be excavated as waste.
+Describe and characterise materials to be excavated as waste in accordance with the Assessment and Management of Acid Drainage guideline of the Technical Guidelines for the Environmental Management of Exploration and Mining in Queensland series (DME, 1995) Global Acid Rock Drainage guideline (GARD Guide - International Network for Acid Prevention, 2009) and any other applicable best practice guidelines.
 Also, describe and illustrate the location, design and methods for constructing dumps for waste rock and any subsoil that will not be replaced in rehabilitation.